 Katla, the most powerful volcano in Iceland, may be due for an eruption!
 Read up about what's been going on at Katla and when it's next expected to blow its top.

-The eruption cycles of Katla volcano have always commanded great attention and respect from the Icelandic people.
+The eruption cycles of Katla, one of the volcanoes in Iceland, have always commanded great attention and respect from the Icelandic people.
 Nowadays, Icelandic and overseas volcanologists and earth scientists are monitoring Katla like never before.

 This burning question is uttered with increasing frequency.
 Katla has a close relationship to the word kettle, and all the signs indicate ’the kettle’ is surging towards boiling-point!
-An eruption is likely very soon.
+An eruption is likely to happen in the near future.

-In recent years Katla has been showing increased activity.
-Increased tremors were detected in Katla late August 2016, again in February 2017 and now in July 2017.
-On the 27th of July 2017 an earthquake measuring 4.5 shook the ground and a little later another one came measuring 3.2.
+Increased tremors were detected in Katla in August 2016, February 2017 and July 2017.
+On July 27, 2017, an earthquake measuring 4.5 magnitude shook the ground.
+A little later, a 3.2 magnitude earthquake occurred.

-Katla has recently been in the news quite a bit as a result of an article being published, co-authored by Cambridge educated and Iceland raised volcanist, Evgenia Ilyinskaya, which states that Katla is “a globally important source of atmospheric carbon dioxide (CO2)”.
-Many reporters spoke about the statements in the article giving reasons to believe that Katla was gearing up for an imminent eruption but according to Iceland’s leading geophysicists, Magnús Tumi Guðmundsson, these claims are premature.
-He says that the only conclusion that can be drawn is that more research is needed in order to know what the carbon emissions actually signify.
+In 2018, an article was published by Cambridge-educated Icelandic volcanist, Evgenia Ilyinskay, stating that Katla is, “a globally important source of atmospheric carbon dioxide (CO2)."
+Many reporters interpreted the article to mean that Katla was gearing up for an imminent eruption.
+However, according to Iceland's leading geophysicist, Magnús Tumi Guðmundsson, these claims were premature.
+Guðmundsson said that the only conclusion that can be drawn is that further research is required to understand what the carbon emissions mean.

 What time of the year will Katla erupt?